Mōri Motonari: Extended Mōri clan power

 In 1544 Motonari gave his third son, Tokujumaru (徳寿丸), for adoption to the Numata branch of the Kobayakawa clan (沼田小早川氏) who were famous for their naval forces.
 Tokujumaru later became known as Kobayakawa Takakage.
 This same year Amago Haruhisa's expeditionary force attacked the Miyoshi clan in Bingo Province.
 Motonari dispatched generals Kodama Naritada and Fukubara Sadatoshi against Haruhisa but they were forced to retreat.

 Motonari lost his wife Myōkyū in 1545 and, crying, he did not emerge from his room for three days.

 Motonari then announced that he intended to enter retirement in 1546 and hand over the leadership of the Mōri to his son Mōri Takamoto.
 However, it was understood by all that Motonari was still the true head of the clan wielding all the power.

 In 1547 Motonari sent his second son, Shōnojirō (少輔次郎), to be adopted by the Kikkawa clan which was his deceased wife Myōkyū's family.
 Shōnojirō would become known as Kikkawa Motoharu.
 The head of the clan, Kikkawa Okitsune (吉川興経), was a rival of Motonari who had allied himself with the Amago clan in the 1540s.
-Motonari responded by pressuring Okitsune to adopt his son Motoharu and in 1550 Okitsune was compelled to retire, later being killed on Motonari's orders by Kumagai Nobunao (熊谷信直).
+Motonari responded by pressuring Okitsune to adopt his son Motoharu and in 1550 Okitsune was compelled to retire, later being killed on Motonari's orders by Kumagai Nobunao.
 Kikkawa Tsuneyo (吉川経世), who was the uncle of Okitsune stayed on as a retainer of the Mōri.
 In 1550 Motoharu entered the Kikkawa clan's main castle as its lord.